 At check-in, your assigned campsite will also be given a time for swim checks.
-If you venture out from your campsite, we suggest you bring your suit and towel with you.
-When it is time for your assigned swim check, you will not need to return to your campsite before going to the swimming area.
+If you venture out from your campsite, we suggest you bring your suit and towel with you so you are ready to enter the swimming area at your assigned swim check without returning to camp.
 Please be on time for your swim check.
-At the waterfront, you will receive a safety orientation, complete a swim test and receive a buddy tag or wristband for your swim classification.
-If you completed a swim check before camp, each camper still needs to go to the waterfront at their assigned time to receive their buddy tag or wristband.
+At the pool, you will receive a safety orientation, complete a swim test and receive a buddy tag or wristband for your swim classification.
+If you completed a swim check before camp, each camper still needs to go to the pool at their assigned time to receive their buddy tag or wristband.